Welcome to AppNeta Performance Manager (APM)!

 APM is particularly useful if you are using cloud-based applications, or are running any part of your network across the internet, as it provides visibility into the performance of the applications and the parts of the network you do not control.
 APM provides this visibility using three distinct mechanisms we call Delivery, Experience, and Usage monitoring.

 Delivery monitoring enables you to visualize network performance and to determine where network problems are occurring.
-It uses light-weight continuous path analysis (CPA) to determine if there are network problems and, if there are, it assists you in troubleshooting the cause.
+It uses light-weight continuous path analysis (CPA) to determine if there are network problems and, if there are, it initiates diagnostic tests to help pinpoint the cause.
 CPA involves periodically sending out small bursts of packets to user-determined targets and collecting timing data about the packets after they traverse the network.
 Delivery monitoring helps you answer questions like:

 - Where on the network path is the problem occurring?